-Follow any restrictions or precautions your surgeon may have given to you.
-See your discharge instruction sheet and be sure to follow instructions regarding showering and dressing changes.
+Follow restrictions or precautions your surgeon may have given to you.
+See your discharge instruction sheet and follow instructions regarding showering and dressing changes.

 - It is normal to use a walker for one to two weeks following surgery, transitioning to a cane as decided by your therapist or walking program.
 (Do as your surgeon directs.)
 Formal therapy, if required, can last for six to eight weeks depending on individual patient recovery.

 - Use a cane for longer than you think you need to!
 It will assist with stability and balance.